felipemuhamed/radius-eap-tls_docker/README.md

 # radius-eap-tls_docker
-A lightweight and fast freeradius eap-tls server. this image is based on the minimalistic Alpine Linux.
+A lightweight and fast freeradius eap-tls server.
+This image is based on the minimalistic Alpine Linux.